reactabular/reactabular/docs/column-definition/cell.md

 ]
 ```

 `cell.transforms` follows the same idea as `header.transforms`.
-This time `value` is the resolved `property` and we have extra data available.
+This time `value` is the resolved `property` and we have extra rows available.

 **Example:**